Yahweasel/libav.js/docs/TESTS.md

 libav.js's test suite is in the `tests/` directory.
-To run the test suite, you must first build the `all` variant with `make build-all` (the tests use the all variant), then, from the `tests/` directory, run `node node-test.js`.
+To run the test suite, you must first build the `all` variant with `make build-all` (the tests use the all variant), then, from the `tests/` directory, run `node node-test.js` or `node node-test.mjs`.
 Alternatively or additionally, you can expose the entire libav.js directory with a web server, then access `tests/web-test.html` to run the same tests in a web browser.

 The `node-test.js` program takes two optional arguments: